kyma-project/kyma/docs/security-v2/03-04-ingress-egress-traffic.md

 ### Demo setup with xip.io

-If no certificates or domain is given during the installation process, then the kyma-installer default to a demo setup using the DNS-as-a-Service(DNSaaS) provider [xip.io](http://xip.io/).
-In this case the domain is generated on demand using the clusters LoadBalancer IP and generating a domain in the form `*.LoadBalancerIP.xip.io` and a self-signed certificate for the generated domain.
+If you don't supply any certificates or domain during installation, the kyma-installer will default to a demo setup using the [xip.io](http://xip.io/) DNS-as-a-Service (DNSaaS) provider.
+In this case the domain is generated on demand using the clusters LoadBalancer IP in the form of `*.LoadBalancerIP.xip.io` along with a self-signed certificate for the domain.

->**NOTE:** Due to limited availability of the DNSaaS provider and a self-singed certificate which can be rejected by some browsers and applications, this setup is regarded as a working, visual demo and should not be used for other scenarios.
+>**NOTE:** Due to limited availability of the DNSaaS provider and a self-singed certificate which can be rejected by some browsers and applications, this setup is regarded as a working, visual demo.
+Do not use it for other scenarios.

 ### Gardener

-Kyma can also be installed on top of [Gardener](https://gardener.cloud/) managed instances, in which the existing certificate management service is used.
-In this case the user is not required to provide any certificates or domain, as they will be created for them by Gardener.
-The certificate is provided in the form a CustomResource managed by Gardener, and is a wildcard certificate for the whole domain.
+You can install Kyma on top of [Gardener](https://gardener.cloud/) managed instances which use the already present certificate management service.
+Because Gardener creates the certificates or domain, you don't have to provide them.
+The certificate is a Custom Resource managed by Gardener, and is a wildcard certificate for the whole domain.

 ### Apiserver proxy

-The apiserver-proxy component is a reverse proxy which acts as an intermediary with the Kubernetes API.
+The [API Server Proxy](https://github.com/kyma-project/kyma/tree/master/components/apiserver-proxy) component is a reverse proxy which acts as an intermediary for the Kubernetes API.
 By default it is exposed as a LoadBalancer Service, meaning it requires a dedicated certificate and DNS entry.

-To learn about the component, please visit the [component page](https://github.com/kyma-project/kyma/tree/master/components/apiserver-proxy), and to learn about its configuration, please visit the [configuration section](/components/security-v2/#configuration-api-server-proxy-chart)
+To learn more about about API Server Proxy configuration, see the [configuration section](/components/security/#configuration-api-server-proxy-chart)

 ### Certificate propagation paths

-As the certificate data is propagated though Kyma it is delivered into several components, which generate a set of Secrets/ConfigMaps.
-The propagation path varies slightly for each of the supported modes:
+The certificate data is propagated though Kyma and delivered to several components.

 ![Certificate propagation](./assets/certificate-propagation.svg)

+1. Kyma Installer reads the override files you have configured.
+2. Kyma installer passes the values to the specific Kyma components.
+3. Each of these components generates Secrets, ConfigMaps, and Certificates in a certain order.

+The table shows the order in which the configuration elements are created.
+The order differs depending on the mode:

 <div tabs name="certificate-propagation" group="tls-management">
   <details>
   <summary label="own-certificate">
-  Bring your own Certificate
+  Bring Your Own Certificate
   </summary>
   | **Kind** | **Name** | **Namespace** |
   | :--- | :--- | :--- |